 As surprising as it may sound, humidity does affect a baby’s comfort.
-As adults, we may not realize its effect as our body has got used to it.
+As adults, we may not realize its effect as our body has gotten used to it.
 Even if we feel uncomfortable, we can manage to live with it, but comfort is everything for a baby to stay healthy.

 Not to mention the drop in the indoor air quality that humidity can cause.
 If your baby often has an irritated throat or sinus, then dry air can be the reason behind it.
 Skin can also get severely affected by dry air.

 The Best Humidity Level for Babies

-How to Regulate Humidity
+How To Regulate Humidity?

 Once the humidity levels are achieved, it is important to maintain them for better comfort.
 The moisture levels in the air fluctuate depending on the season.
 Hence the tricks to regulate humidity will differ as per the season.

 There are simply plug-in humidifiers that can work great for a nursery.
-However, if the room is big or you need to maintain the moisture throughout the house, you might need to consider a humidifier for the whole home.
+However, if the room is big or you need to maintain moisture throughout the house, you might need to consider a humidifier for the whole home.

 During summers, however, the moisture climbs up quickly.
 Hence it would help if you had a dehumidifier to reduce the humidity in the room.

-How to Monitor Humidity Levels in Your Nursery
+How to Monitor Humidity Levels in Your Nursery?

 Does Dry Air Affect Your Baby’s Health?

 The simple answer is yes.
 Dry air has a direct impact on the breathing pattern of the baby.
-Too dry air can cause irritations in the baby’s throat that can initially go undetected but lead to long-term damages.
+Too dry air can cause irritations in the baby’s throat that can initially go undetected but lead to long-term damage.

 Should You Have a Humidifier in Your Baby’s Room?

-If you live in too cold places where the moisture levels drop significantly in the environment, then investing in a good humidifier can help you in many ways.
-The air becomes too dry during winters and can cause trouble breathing properly.
+If you live in a too cold a place where the moisture levels drop significantly in the environment, then investing in a good humidifier can help you in many ways.
+The air becomes too dry during winter and can cause trouble breathing properly.